benders5e/benders5e/waterbender.md

 With each additional chi spent, you can provide air for another creature.

+#### Ice Creeper
+*Cost: 1 chi*
+You send a ray of ice across the ground streaking towards a target of your choice within range.
+The target must succeed on a Dexterity saving throw or have its speed reduced to 0 as its feet are frozen in place.

+At the end of each of its turns, a the target must succeed on a DC 13 Strength check to break free.

 #### Water Wall
 *Cost: 1+ chi*
 <!-- Wall of Water spell from Elemental Evil Player's Companion-->